 The artifact definition consists of the application name and, optionally, a default value which indicates the path to the artifact file.

 List the application for which you will need to pull in an artifact.
 Optionally, for each application, define a default path to the artifact file.
 For example, in Azure Storage, the path will define the [disk name]/path/file.
-If you choose to leave the value empty, the user will be required to enter this value, as a blueprint parameters, when launching a sandbox based on this blueprint.
+If you choose to leave the value empty, the user will be required to enter this value as a blueprint parameter when launching a sandbox based on this blueprint.

 To learn more about blueprint parameters, see Working with Parameters.

-Make sure to properly define a parameter to hold the path to you artifacts folder on your compute instance.
-To deploy the artifacts, in your application's initialization script add access to the artifact folder using the environment variable that holds the folder path.
+Make sure to properly define a parameter to hold the path to your artifacts folder on your compute instance.
+To deploy the artifacts, in your application's initialization script, add access to the artifact folder using the environment variable that holds the folder path.